-Apple is researching how one key on a MacBook Pro keyboard could be taken out, and used as a precision mouse.
+Apple is continuing researching on how one key on the MacBook Pro keyboard could be taken out, and used as a precision mouse.

 Apple does explore every conceivable take on keyboards, but a newly-revealed patent application details one that is simply peculiar.
 Prolific Apple inventor Paul X. Wang, whose previous work includes plans for a glass keyboard, proposes using a removable mouse.

 What this patent application proposes is that a regular keyboard, such as that on a MacBook Pro, might feature one special key that is removable.
 Take that shift key — or perhaps the newer "Global" key from the iPad Magic Keyboard — and there's your mouse.

 "The removable key can have a position sensor," says the patent application, "[so it] is operable as a computer pointing device...
 The removable key structure can therefore allow comfortable, portable, and precise pointer input for a computer input system."

 True, you could move the key/mouse around a desk and get more precision control over your cursor.
 But going by the patent application's drawings, this would be even smaller and more cumbersome than Apple's infamous hockey puck mouse.